-To elucidate whether this effect is on the grafted cells or the accepting environment, we used CB2 KO mice as donors/acceptors in BMT experiments.
-The normal blood counts of CB2 KO female mice are similar to the WT C57BL/6 counts (Supplementary figure 3B).
-C57BL/6 mice underwent lethal whole-body irradiation and were reconstituted with 8*106 donor CB2 KO or C57BL/6 BM cells the following day.
-We found significantly higher lymphocyte count in the group that received CB2 KO transplant as compare to control, starting from the second week after transplantation (Figure 4B).
-When C57BL/6 BM cells were transplanted to CB2 KO or C57BL/6 recipient mice lymphocyte counts were not significantly different (Figure 4C).
+To clarify whether this improvement is due to an effect on the grafted cells or on the accepting environment, we used CB2 KO mice as donors/acceptors in BMT experiments.
+The normal blood counts of CB2 KO female mice were similar to the WT C57BL/6 counts (Supplementary Figure 3B).
+C57BL/6 mice underwent lethal whole-body irradiation and were reconstituted with 8 x 106 donor CB2 KO or C57BL/6 BM cells the following day.
+There were a significantly higher number of lymphocytes in the group that received CB2 KO transplant compared to control, starting from the second week after transplantation (Figure 4B).
+When C57BL/6 BM cells were transplanted to CB2 KO or C57BL/6 recipient mice, lymphocyte counts were not significantly different (Figure 4C).

 Altogether, these experiments demonstrate the inhibitory role of CB2 in rehabilitation of blood lymphocytes after bone marrow transplantation.

-Cannabis/Cannabinoids administration for GVHD prophylaxis
+Cannabis/cannabinoids administration for GVHD prophylaxis

-Several evidences, as well as our in vitro assays (Figure 1), indicate the anti-inflammatory function of cannabinoids ( ).
-Yeshurun, et.al demonstrated the beneficial effect of the cannabinoid CBD as GVHD prophylaxis in patients (12).
+Several studies, as well as our in vitro assays (Figure 1), indicate that cannabinoids are anti-inflammatory ( ).
+Yeshurun et al. demonstrated the beneficial effect of the cannabinoid CBD in GVHD prophylaxis in patients (12).
 We therefore decided to compare the immunosuppressive effect of CBD/THC and cannabis extracts on GVHD prophylaxis in a murine model.

 Balb/C mice underwent whole-body irradiation followed by allogeneic BMT from C57BL/6 donor mice.
-5 mg/kg of Cannabis extracts/pure cannabinoids/vehicle were administered IP, from the day of transplantation, every other day, for two weeks (Figure 5A).
-Mice chemerism was not affected by the treatment (Supplementary figure 5).
-In our model, both CBD BDS and THC BDS significantly improved survival (Figure 5B, right), while pure cannabinoids had smaller effect (Figure 5B, left).
-Moreover, GVHD scores were significantly lower in mice receiving cannabis extracts (Figure 5C).
+5 mg/kg of cannabis extracts/pure cannabinoids/vehicle were administered IP from the day of transplantation, every other day, for two weeks (Figure 5A).
+Mice chimerism was not affected by the treatment (Supplementary Figure 5).
+In our model, both CBD BDS and THC BDS significantly improved survival (Figure 5B, right), while pure cannabinoids had a smaller effect (Figure 5B, left).
+Moreover, GVHD scores were significantly lower in mice administered cannabis extracts (Figure 5C).

-These results demonstrate in-vivo better modulation of allogeneic activation by cannabis extracts in comparison to pure THC or CBD.
+These results demonstrate in vivo that modulation of allogeneic activation due to cannabis extracts administration is better than that due to administration of pure THC or CBD.

 Discussion

 Cannabis contains hundreds of chemical compounds.
-Different sub-strains of cannabis comprise unique sets of cannabinoids and other molecules which influence the clinical outcome of the treatment.
+Different sub-strains of cannabis comprise unique sets of cannabinoids and other molecules, which influence the clinical outcome of the treatment.
 The scientific data regarding the use of a specific strain or isolated cannabinoid for the treatment of each disease is currently very limited.